 Margaret Love Bennett, MFA

-Margaret Love Bennett is an accomplished MFA artist who combines personal introspection with systems theory that she correlates to symbolic and abstract visual narratives about spirituality and reality.
+Margaret Love Bennett is an accomplished MFA artist who combines personal introspection with concepts inherent to process and systems theory that she correlates to symbolic and abstract visual narratives.

 Margaret embraces that art is life, and life is art given the canon of quantum reality that connections are everything.
 Exponential concepts motivate her to create from a space of intrinsic self-reflection.